nikolaylutsenko/nikolaylutsenko/README.md

 </div>

 ### 👨‍💻 About Me:
-- 🔭 I’m currently working on Project.Tereza, it may help volontiers to solve peopels needs.
+- 🔭 I’m passionate with Godot game development
-- 🌱 I’m currently learning Blazor and AWS
+- 🌱 I’m currently learning Angular and AWS
-- 🤔 I’m looking for help with Blazor
+- 🤔 I’m looking for help with Angular
 - 📫 How to reach me: ![Telegram Badge]

 ### :hammer_and_wrench: Lagnuages and Tools: